From the President

 Julius A. argued that the health system as designed was unsustainable, that society needed to focus on keeping people healthy and alter the way doctors and nurses are trained to ensure they function as coordinated teams.
 He posed questions about what a hospital is and who it serves; he asked whether there are alternatives that work better; and he advocated that we embrace alternative medicine and mental health as parts of a fuller system.

 We see the challenge as a system challenge, and the solution a system solution.
-In our place-based work, we acknowledge the power and importance of local culture and regional differences.
+In our work with regional stewards, we acknowledge the power and importance of local culture and regional differences.
 As a result, our focus is on processes, lessons, and tools for local self-determination, not cookie-cutter solutions.
-In our research and development as well as our influence efforts, we are collaborating with our peer organizations and foundations, policy makers, corporations, and communities to develop and spread new answers to age-old problems.

 We measure our impact by how our work shapes the thinking, actions, and successes of others.
 That’s why we have committed to such initiatives as ReThink Health and FORESIGHT: Designing the Future for Health.
 It is why we take a leadership role in the Convening of Catalysts and participate actively in the National Academies of Sciences, Engineering, and Medicine’s Population Health Roundtable.
 It’s why we have developed the ReThink Health System Dynamics Model and continue to invest in internal research and development efforts to learn more about engagement, sustainable financing, high impact portfolios, complex negotiations, and more.